iGillespie156/NewsEmail/README.md

-# What is this project?
+# What is this app?

-This is my first foray into working with APIs.
+This app makes an API call to NewsAPI and then generates an email based on the.
+Currently it is hard coded for Tesla news, but this can easily be updated.

+Modules used:
+Requests
+OS
+Send_Email
+datetime